Meet Our Team

 Cuban Island Leadership Team

 Our Cuba team of brothers and sisters in Christ have been serving the Lord and the Deaf community for over 30 years.
-ICCD’s Cuba Deaf ministry, Oidos Sordos Corazones Oyentes (OSCO), translates to “Deaf Hears, but Hearing Hearts.”
+ICCD’s Cuba Deaf ministry, Oidos Sordos Corazones Oyentes (OSCO), translates to “Deaf Ears, Hearing Hearts.”
 Currently, our co-directors of this ministry also sit on OSCO’s Board of Trustees.

 We support our directors and leadership team in Cuba and they work they do with hundreds of volunteers across the island.
 We’re excited to see where our partnerships in Cuba lead ICCD and hope to continue serving the Deaf there through our good Lord for many years to come.

 Kayla (Rohr) Massie holds an ASL-English Interpretation degree from the National Technical Institute for the Deaf at Rochester Institute of Technology (RIT).
 Kayla worked as a staff Interpreter at RIT for four years.
 A summer missions trip with ICCD in 2011 prompted Kayla to pursue full-time missions work.
 In 2013, she joined ICCD and was sent on a two-year mission term in Nassau, Bahamas, to establish outreach and ministry services for Deaf children and adults on the Family Islands.
 She returned to the States two years later and continues to support and oversee ICCD’s Bahamian and international Deaf ministry efforts from ICCD’s main office.
 In September 2021, Kayla married Wyatt Massie, a young man who loves the Lord and also feels called to serve the Deaf.
 Together they are serving in the main office in Roanoke, VA.